WPI-ARC/hubo_ros_core/README.md

 Repository structure
 --------------------
-This repository contains a Catkin worksace for ROS Groovy+, and is incompatible with ROS Fuerte and earlier.
+This repository contains a Catkin workspace for ROS Groovy+, and is incompatible with ROS Fuerte and earlier.
 Versions of this software for earlier versions of ROS will not be actively developed or maintained!

 This repository is structured around 3 core packages: